 - The customer needs to reach out to the retailer to remedy the incorrect address.

 - If the customer is unsatisfied with their product, Route is not a product replacement plan and the order issue cannot be approved.

 - The customer needs to reach out to the retailer.
 This request may be covered under the retailer’s return policy.

 - Route can action an order issue that is filed within the bounds of our domestic/international timeline policy.
 If an order issue is filed outside of this timeline, Route will deny the order issue according to these policies:

 - Order issues for packages marked "delivered" yet not received and where there is no evidence of “porch piracy” must be made 5 days after “delivery date” but no longer than 15 days to ensure it was not misdelivered or easily found around the premises."

-- Order issues for packages presumed to be lost (where the status is not "delivered") in US Domestic or Canada must be filed after 7 days (20 for other international countries) and within 30 days from the last checkpoint.
+- Order issues for packages presumed to be lost by the carrier (where the status is not "delivered") must be filed no sooner than 7 days after the scheduled delivery date for United States domestic shipments (20 days for international shipments, including Canada unless a Canadian merchant is shipping within Canada in which case the 7 day domestic shipment timeline applies) and within 30 days from the last checkpoint.

 Expedited shipping hasn't arrived

 - If the customer’s package is delayed for whatever reason, Route will not cover it.